 Adding transaction limits or flagging higher-cost transactions for manual review can prevent higher-cost fraud cases.
 Organizations can set transaction limits per transaction or cumulatively.

 Meet payment card industry (PCI) security standards

 Every transaction and every part of the eCommerce system requires protection.
 The right tools and security mindset can help merchants achieve that goal.

 According to the PCI Security Standards Council, an organization should:

 - Build and maintain a secure network to protect payment card information

 - Regularly monitor and test networks

 - Maintain an information security policy

-Implementing measures to help prevent CNP fraud and reduce online chargebacks will protect an organization and their customers.
-Those companies that are able to provide both security and a good experience will be the ones that gain market share, keep their customers happy and make the most of the digital opportunity.
+Implementing measures to help prevent CNP fraud and reduce online charge-backs protects organizations and customers.
+Companies that provide security and positive experiences can gain market share, keep customers happy and make the most of the digital opportunity.